 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

-Law, Technology and Humans adheres to the Budapest Open Access Initiative (BOAI) definition of open access:
+Law, Technology and Humans defines open access according to the definition provided by Open Access Australasia:

 An information page summarising Open Access can be found here